 David would declare this knowledge in song.
 The tune, now lost to us, no longer accompanies the lyrics he penned for us: “If I say, ‘surely the darkness shall cover me, and the light about me be night, even the darkness is as light with you; the night is as bright as the day for darkness is as light with you.”
 (Psalm 139:11-12)

 No, nothing in all of creation is hidden from God's sight (Hebrews 11:13).
 Conversely, He knows how to properly conceal and reveal just what he is accomplishing, including the timing of the revelation.
 Even in difficulty and dread, God makes all things work for good to those who love him and are called according to his purposes (Romans 8:28).
 He knows the beginning from the end... even when the purpose behind what we are now enduring seems all but obscured.

 🌵 Doug is Navigator staff assigned to military ministry in the Desert Southwest.
 He lives with his wife Beth Ann in Tucson, Arizona.

-For additional reading, we recommend, "You Can Trust God," a 24-page booklet by Navigator author, Jerry Bridges.
+For additional reading, we recommend the short booklet "You can Trust God” by Navigator author, Jerry Bridges.
 Jerry helps to explain three essential biblical truths about God that we must know if we are to trust Him in times of trial.
 It also points out how three crucial elements helped hymn writer John Newton trust God during the days of his wife's passing..